-Geocaching is a real-time treasure hunt, everywhere in the world
+Geocaching is a real-time treasure hunt that you can do anywhere in the world

 That’s not an exaggeration.
-There are several in Antarctica!
+There are caches in Antarctica!

-A geocache is basically hidden treasure (for those people that consider "old toys and marbles’" treasure).
+A geocache is basically hidden treasure (for people that consider "old toys and marbles’" treasure).
 Most caches have a tiny notebook to sign when you find it but the cache can be any size.
-Some are so small they don’t even have a log book.
+Some are so small they don’t even have a logbook.
 Some are large enough to hold a garage full of Hot Wheels, all six of the pony friends and Princess Celestia.